Omar3ain/dottopiaTask/README.md

-TO RUN THE APP:
+1. TO RUN THE APP:

-Type in the terminal : "npm i"
+Type in the terminal : "npm i";

-Then type in the terminal: "ng serve" OR "npm start"
+Then type in the terminal: "ng serve" OR "npm start";